 Link to: POTENTIAL SUPERVISORS

-- A completed application form must be submitted via the Novo Nordisk Foundation web-based application system before the application deadline
+- Submit a fully completed application form before the deadline via the Novo Nordisk Foundation web-based application system.

 Full salary and tuition fee will be covered by the Novo Nordisk Foundation.
 Funding for the first year is awarded unconditionally to all successful applicants.
 Funding for the following three years is awarded conditionally, to be approved following a successful qualifying assessment at the end of the first (pre-doctoral) year.
 Up to sixteen positions will be funded for a programme start in September 2018.
 Applicants of all nationalities may be awarded funding, provided they fulfill all of the eligibility criteria.